ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 This tutorial uses the following service:
 * [Virtual Router Appliance](https://console.bluemix.net/catalog/services/ServiceName)

-This tutorial may incur costs.
+This tutorial will incur costs.
+The VRA is only available on a monthly pricing plan.
 Use the [Pricing Calculator](https://console.bluemix.net/pricing/) to generate a cost estimate based on your projected usage.

 ## Architecture
 {: #architecture}